Nilda Pinto: Personal life

 After World War II, she met Jan Geerdink, a machinist of the Royal Netherlands Navy, in Curaçao.
-They married on December 24, 1948 in a civil ceremony and on December 26, 1948 at a religious ceremony at the Santa Anna Church.
+They married on December 24, 1948, in a civil ceremony and on December 27, 1948, at a religious ceremony at the Santa Anna Church.
 Together, they had 3 children: 1 daughter, born in 1950 and 2 sons, born in 1951 and 1952, respectively.
 On March 20, 1953, the couple moved to Hengelo in the Netherlands.
 Pinto died there at the age of 35, due to complications related to her fourth pregnancy.

 As a posthumous tribute to Pinto, a street in the Willemstad suburb of Brievengat was named in 1959, and a school for secondary vocational education was inaugurated in the Wageningenstraat in Willemstad in 1962.

+Trivia

+In the city of Amsterdam, Netherlands there is a street named after her, Nilda Pintostraat.